minmarg/gtalign_alpha/out/gtalign_options.md

                             branches identified during superposition search to
                             explore in more detail.
                         Default=5
+--add-search-by-ss          Include superposition search by a combination of
+                            secondary structure and sequence similarity, which
+                            helps optimization for some pairs.
 --no-detailed-search        Skip detailed (most computationally demanding)
                             superposition search.
 Options --depth, --trigger,
                             and --nbranches then have no effect.